 Fox Free Phillip Island

 One fox can kill up to 30 penguins in one night.
 Foxes were introduced to Phillip Island in the early 1900s and numbers peaked at 200 foxes in the early 1980s.
 These high fox numbers posed a significant threat to the last remaining little penguin colony on the Summerland Peninsula as well as other native wildlife across the island.
-Since the program began, the fox population has been reduced from an estimated 60-80 individuals to under 5 individuals today.

-The Foundation contributes to the Fox Free Phillip Island program by funding the employment of a full-time Fox Manager, as well as supporting specialised fox detection dogs Jazz and Sam and funding the purchase of night vision equipment to detect foxes.
+The Foundation contributed to the Fox Free Phillip Island program by funding the employment of a full-time Fox Manager, as well as supporting specialised fox detection dogs Jazz and Sam and funding the purchase of night vision equipment to detect foxes.

 |Phillip Island's last remaining little penguin colony on the Summerland Peninsula has undergone significant changes in the last 150 years.
 European settlement brought with it grazing and farming which dramatically altered the landscape.
 In the 1920s Summerland Peninsula was subdivided and 175 houses were built in the penguin colony across several decades.
 Land clearing, fire, domestic pets and traffic put significant pressure on the little penguins and dramatically altered the landscape.|